-The Company's condensed consolidated interim financial statements as at September 30, 2020 and for the period then ended have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The Company had a net loss of \$495,805 for the nine-month period ended September 30, 2020 (September 30, 2019 - \$397,914) and had working capital of \$31,091,019 at September 30, 2020 (December 31, 2019 - working capital of \$194,472).
+The Company's condensed consolidated interim financial statements as at March 31, 2021 and for the period then ended have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
+The Company had a comprehensive loss of \$80,573 for the three-month period ended March 31, 2021 (March 31, 2020 - comprehensive loss \$152,379) and had working capital of \$26,507,432 at March 31, 2021 (December 31, 2020 - \$29,518,031).

-The Company had cash and cash equivalents of \$31,262,798 at September 30, 2020 (December 31, 2019 - \$1,168,089), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
+The Company had cash and cash equivalents of \$27,482,225 at March 31, 2021 (December 31, 2020 - \$29,652,808), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
 If the Company is unable to raise additional capital in the immediate future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favourable terms and/or pursue other remedial measures or cease operations.
-Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
-These consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+However, management believes it has sufficient working capital to continue operations for the next 12 months.
+These condensed consolidated interim financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 In March 2020, the World Health Organization declared coronavirus (COVID-19) a global pandemic.
 This contagious disease outbreak, which has continued to spread, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds and/or carry out exploration programs.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.